 - In Release Your Writing: Book Publishing, Your Way!, Helen Gallagher says, "Expert editing is a requirement."
 Sadly, Helen calls Stephen King, "Steven" and falsely claims that Amazon.com owns POD-printer Lightning Source.

 - In a Wall Street Journal article published on April 2, 2008, Amy Schatz wrote, "The Carterfone rule required traditional wireline phone companies such as AT&T to allow consumers to use any phone they wanted in their homes, instead of renting or buying a phone from their local carrier."
 The Carterfone decision was in 1968, but at that time the phone companies were renting, not selling phones to their customers.
-Sales did not come until much later, probably in the 1980s, as a defensive reaction to retailers who were selling phones that could now be legally plugged in.
+Sales did not come until much later, probably in the 1980s, as a defensive reaction by telephone utilities to retailers who were selling phones that could now be legally plugged in.
 Some smaller phone companies may have sold some equipment earlier, but not AT&T's Bell System, and the Carterfone decision did not permit massive private phone ownership.
 That was enabled by a Supreme Court decision in 1977.
 And even then, people could not "use any phone they wanted."
 Phones had to meet FCC standards or be connected behind a protective coupling device.

 - Back on December 12, 1988, the New York Times published an article by Calvin Sims about the aftermath of the 1984 Bell System breakup.
 Sims wrote, "consumers have to decide whether to buy their telephones or rent them in a market where dozens of telephone manufacturers offer equipment of varying quality."
 While that statement was true, it had absolutely nothing to do with the demise of the Bell System.
 As I stated above, freedom of choice goes back to 1977.
 Calvin also wrote, "Consumers must choose among the nation's three long-distance carriers -- American Telephone and Telegraph, MCI Communications, and U S Sprint."
 While those three companies had captured the majority of the long distance calling business, there were dozens of other regional, national, and international competitors, including ITT, Metromedia, RCI, TDX and Allnet.
 And if consumers did not want to make a choice, a long distance carrier could be assigned arbitrarily by the local phone company.
 Also, long distance competition existed as far back as 1970, long before the Bell breakup.